kucukkgl/it4076-labs/lab-osint.md

      - Provide a written explanation.

 9. **Shodan Search for Ubuntu Server with Open Port 22 in Cincinnati, OH:**
-   - Run a search on Shodan to return results that have an Ubuntu server running with port 22 open and based in Cincinnati, OH.
+   - Run a search on Shodan on PC or Kali browser to return results that have an Ubuntu server running with port 22 open and based in Cincinnati, OH.
    - **Deliverables:**
      - Paste a screenshot of your results.